api3dao/rsk-hackathon-starter/README.md

 1. Deploy an Airnode on RSK
 1. Make a request to the deployed Airnode in a contract

-You can skip the first step and use the Airnode that we have deployed as well.
+You can skip the first step and use one of our partners deployed airnodes on RSK {insert link to these}.
 You are recommended to read the contents of the scripts as you run them, and read the entire readme before starting.

 ## Setup